xpilot-project/docs/docs/xplane.md

 The xPilot plugins settings can be accessed through the X-Plane menu: `Plugins > xPilot > Settings`.

-All xPilot Plugin settings are saved to a file named `Config.json` in the `X-Plane 11/Resources/plugins/xPilot/Resources` folder.
+All xPilot Plugin settings are saved to a file named `Config.json` in the `X-Plane/Resources/plugins/xPilot/Resources` folder.

 ![X-Plane Settings](media/XplaneSettings.png ':size=385')